atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 * `ATL_TOMCAT_SCHEME` (default: http)

-   The protocol via which the application is accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatability.
+   The protocol via which the application is accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatibility.

 * `ATL_TOMCAT_SECURE` (default: false)

-   Set 'true' if `ATL_TOMCAT_SCHEME` is 'https'. `CATALINA_CONNECTOR_SECURE` is also supported for backwards compatability.
+   Set 'true' if `ATL_TOMCAT_SCHEME` is 'https'. `CATALINA_CONNECTOR_SECURE` is also supported for backwards compatibility.

 * `ATL_TOMCAT_CONTEXTPATH` (default: NONE)

-   The context path the application is served over. `CATALINA_CONTEXT_PATH` is also supported for backwards compatability.
+   The context path the application is served over. `CATALINA_CONTEXT_PATH` is also supported for backwards compatibility.

 The following Tomcat/Catalina options are also supported.
 For more information, see https://tomcat.apache.org/tomcat-9.0-doc/config/index.html.